Localized calculus for the Hecke category: Introduction

 In \S\ref{sec:defnoffunctor} and \S\ref{sec:checkrelations} we provide and manipulate a whole lot of matrices with values in $Q$ (which describe the functor $\Lambda$ on morphisms), without explaining where these matrices come from.
 The goal of chapter \S\ref{sec:heuristics} is to explain how we computed these matrices.
 Much of the authors' intuition for the functor $\Lambda$ is gained from a diagrammatic presentation of $\Omega_Q W$, which we developed in \cite[\S 4]{EW}.
 This led to a combined diagrammatic calculus for localized Soergel bimodules, found in \cite[\S 6]{EWdiag}, in which one can describe the heuristic method for computing $\Lambda$.
 We recall and use this technology in \S\ref{sec:heuristics}, and we encourage the reader to briefly acquaint themselves with \cite[\S 4]{EW} and \cite[\S 6]{EWdiag}.
 Because these heuristics are not needed to follow the rest of the paper, and because we wished to emphasize the logical independence of Theorem \ref{thm:main} from this additional diagrammatic technology, we chose to put the cart in front of the horse and prove the theorem before motivating the construction.

 In \S\ref{sec:error} we describe and rectify the error from our previous work, and elaborate on which assumptions one needs to use various results and constructions.

 Our proofs in \S\ref{sec:checkrelations} rely on several technical properties of (two-colored) Jones-Wenzl projectors.
 These properties all appear in our earlier works, but in varying degrees of explicitness and with varying levels of proof.
 Jones-Wenzl projectors are traditionally studied using recursive formulas, but these recursive formulas might not apply in general (e.g. when we need to study the $n$-th Jones-Wenzl projector, but the $k$-th Jones-Wenzl projector is not defined for $k < n$).
 Some of the proofs\footnote{In particular, see Lemma \ref{lem:evaluation} for a result where the proof in \cite{EDC} is insufficiently general.} in \cite{EDC} tacitly relied on these recursive formulas, and so they do not apply in all cases (e.g. for non-faithful realizations of dihedral groups).
 Altogether, we felt it was necessary to provide a complete discussion of Jones-Wenzl projectors and to carefully prove the required properties even when recursive formulas do not apply, which we do in \S\ref{sec:JW}.
 We give a general argument that, whenever a Jones-Wenzl projector exists over a (sufficiently nice) base ring, then its coefficients ``agree'' with the coefficients over a generic field.
 Over the generic field we can use the standard recursive formulas.
 This argument is new and general, and may be of independent interest.
+In \S\ref{subsec:specialcases} we describe Jones-Wenzl projectors in some special cases of note, including types $B_2$ and $G_2$ in small characteristic.

 The diagrammatic calculus for $\HC$ has some additional complications when the realization is \emph{odd-unbalanced}.
 We also describe the localization functor $\Lambda$ in this setting.
 The additional technicalities are distracting, so we postpone this case until the final chapter.
 Again, we also feel like the accounts given of the unbalanced case in previous work are hasty and not easy for the reader to piece together.
 Thus we have aimed to present a self-contained exposition in \S \ref{sec-unbalanced}.